JolanLar/foil-card/README.md

 ### Docker

-For build your image :
+Then run it with docker compose :

+<code>docker compose up -d</code>

+Or if you prefer to build it and run it manually :

 <code>docker build -t foil-card:latest .</code>

-Then run it :

 <code>docker run -d -p 80:80 foil-card:latest</code>